robertmassaioli/openapi-merge/README.md

 We process the inputs sequentially such that the first input in the list takes preference and subsequent inputs will be modified to merge seamlessly into the first.

-For some parts of the OpenAPI file, like `paths` and `components` we attempt to merge the definitions together such that there are no overlaps and no information is dropped.
+For some parts of the OpenAPI file, like `paths`, `components` and `tags` we attempt to merge the definitions together such that there are no overlaps and no information is dropped.

-However, for other elements of the OpenAPI files the algorithm simply takes the value that is first defined in the list of OpenAPI files.
+However, for other elements of the OpenAPI files, the algorithm simply takes the value that is first defined in the list of OpenAPI files.
 Examples of elements of the OpenAPI files that follow this pattern are:

  - Info